Micronics: Executive churn and Orchid acquisition (1992–1995)

 Micronics went public in 1991.
 Co-founder Huang took a sabbatical from late 1991 to mid-1992, rejoining the board of directors around the same time president and CEO Lin announced his retirement.
 Lin left Micronics in late May 1992, replaced by Chuck C. Chan.
 Shortly afterward, Dado Banatao—founder of the influential graphics chipset companies Chips and Technologies and S3 Incorporated—joined Micronics' board.
 By 1994, Chan was replaced as CEO by Steven P. Kitrosser, formerly of Digital Equipment Corporation.
 In April 1994, Chang left to found his own company, Premax Electronics—a manufacturer of PC Cards for laptops—in Sunnyvale.

-In June 1994, Micronics announced their acquisition of Orchid Technology—a manufacturer of multimedia computer peripherals also based in Fremont—keeping Orchid around as a subsidiary and brand.
+In June 1994, Micronics announced its acquisition of Orchid Technology—a manufacturer of multimedia computer peripherals also based in Fremont—keeping Orchid around as a subsidiary and brand.
 Micronics' acquisition of Orchid allowed them entry into the growing market of graphics adapters and sound cards; reciprocally, the fusion of talent between Micronics and Orchid allowed the latter to begin production cards based on digital video technology.
 Orchid was founded in 1982 by Le Bui and employed roughly 100 by the time they signed on to the acquisition.
 The acquisition was finalized in August 1994; no layoffs were immediately announced.

-IBM commissioned Micronics for the manufacture of their PC Server 320's motherboard in its EISA configuration (pictured).
+IBM commissioned Micronics for the manufacture of its PC Server 320's motherboard in its EISA configuration (pictured).

 IBM's PC Server 300, released in October 1994, made use of a Micronics motherboard configured with either an Intel DX2 or a Pentium processor clocked at 60 MHz.
 This was one of few times in IBM's history that the company installed a third-party company's motherboard in a personal computer of theirs.
 The motherboard also eschewed from the company's proprietary Micro Bus architecture developed in the years prior by making use of the Peripheral Component Interconnect bus.
 Micronics sold the same motherboard used in the PC Server 300 to other vendors and as a standalone product.
 IBM commissioned Micronics again in 1995 for the manufacture of their PC Server 320's motherboard, which came configured with either a Micro Channel bus or an EISA bus and dual Pentium processor sockets.
 IBM manufactured the Micro Channel version while using Micronics' board for the EISA version.